lucasmenke/Notes/Unfinished/JWT.md

 # JWT

-Web tokens are data structures that contain information about a user or client in the form of digitally signed claims.
-They are typically used to authenticate users and provide access to certain resources or applications on a website or web service.
-Web tokens are often used in combination with other security measures, such as password authentication or two-factor authentication, to provide a more secure means of accessing online resources.
+Jason Web Token are a specific kind of [web tokens]().
+IN general, Web tokens are digital strings that represent a user's identity or authorization to access a specific resource.
+They are often used for authentication and authorization purposes in web applications and APIs.

 <br>

 ## Example